JakeSteam/blog-programming/_posts/2017-01-21-android-tinting-item-colour-according-to-status.md

 }
 ```

 Note that `ContextCompat.getColor(context, id)` is used to get the resolved colour instead of the very common, but deprecated, `context.getResources().getColor(id)`.
-The latter method is extremely widespread, so unlikely to ever actually be removed, but it’s still always worth avoiding deprecated methods, to cut down on future maintenance.
+The latter method is extremely widespread, so unlikely to ever actually be removed, but it's still always worth avoiding deprecated methods, to cut down on future maintenance.

 ## The Conclusion

-Whilst providing a visual representation of the item’s state is a minor UI change, it helps reinforce the differences between items, and make the game’s items seem more varied.
+Whilst providing a visual representation of the item's state is a minor UI change, it helps reinforce the differences between items, and make the game's items seem more varied.
 Identifying the colour filter mode and colour codes to use are rather dull exercises in trial and error, but the final effect is very effective.

 Tinting a drawable with a colour is a common requirement in apps, helping to cut down on the number of unique drawables needed.
 This is much easier if the drawable is a single colour, specifically white.
 Below, the difference in effect between an ideal item (mostly white) and an imperfect one (2 strong colours, green and gold).
 The effect is much more obvious in the first, although still noticeable in the second.